Exploring the Role of Drones in Robotics Automation

 1. Speed and Efficiency

-Drones can complete tasks much faster than humans, especially for jobs that require flying or monitoring large areas.
-Their ability to work quickly and on their own makes them a great tool for improving overall efficiency in many industries.
+Drones can do jobs much quicker than people tasks that need aerial surveillance or monitoring of big areas.
+Their ability to work on their own or with little human supervision makes them a valuable tool to boost overall productivity across many industries.

 2. Cost Savings